RakibRahman/hadith-api/README.md

 # Hadith API

-A api for hadiths in bengali language
+A API for hadiths in bengali language

-From this api you will get:
+From this API you will get:

 - Hadith narrator
 - Hadith number